Prashant-Chava/Prashant-Chava/README.md

 👋 Hi, I’m Prashant

 I’m a Computer Engineering student who enjoys working with data, problem-solving, and building useful projects.
 I like understanding how things work behind the scenes and improving my skills by actually building and experimenting.

-I’ve worked on projects related to data analysis, machine learning, and backend development, and I’m always trying to learn something new—whether it’s a better way to analyze data, write cleaner code, or solve problems more efficiently.
+I’ve worked on projects related to data analysis, machine learning, AI and web development, and I’m always trying to learn something new—whether it’s a better way to analyze data, write cleaner code, or solve problems more efficiently.

 Right now, I’m focusing on:

 Data analysis and visualization

-Machine learning basics and practical projects
+Machine learning and practical projects

 Improving my problem-solving and coding skills